 Sin and not despair?

-At first glance, the request seems incredible.
-In order to understand Luther's admonition, we need to take a closer look at the context.
-Luther does not describe sinning as a desirable action.
-On the contrary, he was referring to the fact that we are still sinning, but he wanted us not to become discouraged because of fear that God would withdraw His grace from us.
-Whatever we have done when we are in Christ, grace is always more powerful than sin.
-Even if we have sinned 10.000 times a day, our sins are powerless in the face of God's overwhelming mercy.
+At first glance, the exhortation seems unbelievable.
+To understand Umher's admonition, we must look more closely at the context.
+Umher is not describing sinning as a desirable action.
+On the contrary, he was referring to the fact that we still sin, but he wanted us not to become discouraged because we fear that God will withdraw his grace from us.
+Whatever we have done, if we are in Christ, grace is always more powerful than sin.
+Even if we were to sin 10.000 times a day, our sins would still be powerless in the face of God's overwhelming mercy.

 In following Jesus Christ we are called to follow Christ's example to love God and our neighbors.
 As long as we live in this world, we must live with the problem that we are going to sin.
 In this situation, we should not let fear overwhelm us so much that we lose confidence in God's faithfulness.
 Instead, we confess our sins to God and trust God even more in his grace.
 Karl Barth once put it this way: Scripture forbids us to take sin more seriously or even nearly as seriously as grace.